Aipcecodes/codes/LU - Code of Ethics.md

 **Comments article by article**

-It is recalled that thereafter any reference to the law of 8 June 2004 on the freedom of expression in the media is designated by the terms “law” provided that there is no ambiguity.
+It is recalled that thereafter any reference to the law of 8 June 2004 on the freedom of expression in the media is designated by the terms "law" provided that there is no ambiguity.

 **Ad Preamble**

 Freedom of expression has its roots in all statements and conventions relating to human rights.
 This freedom must be exercised without restraint, without pressure and without censorship, is one of the essential pillars of any democratic society.
-Article 24 of the Luxembourg Constitution states: “Freedom to manifest opinions by word of any material, and freedom of the press guarantees, except for the punishment of offenses committed in the exercise of these freedoms. – Censorship can never be established.”
+Article 24 of the Luxembourg Constitution states: "Freedom to manifest opinions by word of any material, and freedom of the press guarantees, except for the punishment of offenses committed in the exercise of these freedoms. - Censorship can never be established."
 The Preamble sets out the national and international legal standards Luxembourg for the existence of this Code of Ethics and conferring its normative force.

 **Ad Art.
 1 Scope**

 This is a prerequisite for the implementation of the Code of Ethics provided.
 The definition of a collaborator, editor and journalist is that of the law.
-“The employee is any person, journalist or not, who with or for account an editor involved in the collection, analysis, commentary and treatment Editorial information.
+"The employee is any person, journalist or not, who with or for account an editor involved in the collection, analysis, commentary and treatment Editorial information.
 The editor is any natural or legal person who, as principal or regular designs and structure a publication assumes editorship, decides to make available to the general public or categories of public through a medium and ordered to this end its propagation.
 The journalist is a person who engages principally paid work or exercises as a regular activity generating substantial income, it either as an employee or as an independent, with or on behalf of a editor and is in the collection, analysis, commentary and treatment Editorial information.
-Is treated as a journalist editor natural person who participates personally and regularly to their collection, analysis, commentary and the editorial processing of information.”
+Is treated as a journalist editor natural person who participates personally and regularly to their collection, analysis, commentary and the editorial processing of information."

 **Ad Art.
 2 Subject**